Quansight-Labs/quansight-labs-site/posts/2021/07/numpy-accessibility-guidelines.md

 As NumPy is early in the dependency chain, it has a huge install base.
 It is estimated that there are 10 million users of NumPy.
-Taking together another estimate that 15% of the human population disabled ([World Health Organization](https://www.who.int/disabilities/world_report/2011/report.pdf)), it is estimated that at least 1,500,000 NumPy users have a disability.
+Taking together another estimate that 15% of the human population is disabled ([World Health Organization](https://www.who.int/disabilities/world_report/2011/report.pdf)), it is estimated that at least 1,500,000 NumPy users have a disability.
 Over a million users deserve an accessible NumPy website and documentation.